FloraCore/ChatWeb/SECURITY.md

 We will investigate all legitimate reports and do our best to quickly fix the problem.

-Email `wangrb.qq@outlook.com` to disclose any security vulnerabilities.
+Email `wangrb.qq@outlook.com` or `bilibili.mer@outlook.com` to disclose any security vulnerabilities.